SeSartaj/geov_hosting/README.md

   - Only port 3000 is allowed on the backend.
 - **What is the difference between forecast markers and station markers?**
   - If a marker is associated with a device, it represents a station marker.
 Forecast markers, on the other hand, are not associated with devices, and their data is fetched from a third-party service.

-## Known Issues

-- ~~When drawing starts, a popup shows up, but if clicked anywhere else, the popup disappears and doesn’t show up again.~~
-- ~~When a plot is added, the modal and the popup do not close automatically.~~
-- ~~When a marker is drawn on the map, an error is thrown.~~
-- [ ] NDVI images are lost when the map style is changed.
-- [ ] New NDVI images are not downloaded when plot geometry is edited.